This article details the main species of freshwater and saltwater fish found throughout the diverse regions of Scotland, and around our coast line.

 Brown Trout – (Salmo trutta)

 Brown trout are iconic, symbolic and abundant in Scotland.
-They thrive is our clean well oxygenated waters.
+In fact, they thrive is our clean well oxygenated waters.
 Brown Trout (or Broonies as we Scots call them) are part of our fishing heritage and have been present in our rivers and lochs since the ice age.
 Wild brown trout from Scotland have been transported all over the world, to populate rivers and lochs in New Zealand, North America and Europe.

 Native brown trout are hard fighting, and very popular with anglers.
 The current UK record Brown Trout is 31lbs 12oz (14.4kg) caught in Argyll on Loch Awe by Brian Rutland.